dhn06038/PotteryWorkshop/README.md

 Also baking pottery is possible.

-After baking, it can be decorated using the painting function.
+After baking, pottery can be decorated using the painting function.

 You can move each section with teleportation.